ajna-finance/subgraph/README.md

 This Subgraph ingests contracts used by the Ajna Protocol.
 Core contracts can be found [here](https://github.com/ajna-finance/contracts).

+This repository is no longer maintained; please refer to https://github.com/BuiltByMom/ajna-subgraph.

 ## Installation
 Install using `yarn`, because `npm` has an issue installing [Gluegun](https://github.com/infinitered/gluegun).